Scroll

 Finding a detour

-This video shows the user flow for finding the Bayview Ave detour from the closure at the Riverdale Park Viaduct.
-It is designed to limit the needed interactions and provide the user with sufficient information as quickly as possible.
-Considerations to note include:
+The video below shows a user finding the Bayview Avenue detour from the closure at the Riverdale Park Viaduct.
+It's designed to limit the interactions required and provide enough information to get moving as quickly as possible.

 • "Finding a detour" preview animation with an optional skip button